 Community legal centres are non-government, not-for-profit organisations that provide free and independent civil, family, and criminal legal services to people experiencing financial disadvantage, discrimination or violence and abuse.
-They also provide holistic, trauma-informed non-legal supports, community legal education, and law reform and advocacy to deliver our vision for progressive change.
-We assist communities across Australia in metropolitan, regional, rural, remote, and very remote communities.
+They also provide holistic, trauma-informed non-legal supports, community legal education, and law reform and advocacy to deliver the sector’s vision for progressive change.
+They assist communities across Australia in metropolitan, regional, rural, remote, and very remote communities.

 Find legal help here.